 Located in the Niagara Escarpment, the Terra Cotta Conservation Area spans 485 acres and offers a diverse range of trails through mature forests, streams, ponds, and a wetland.

 The Park Store caters to visitors by providing hot drinks and snacks, creating a cozy atmosphere for guests to warm up and relax.
-Although hiking, snowshoeing, and skiing are encouraged to enjoy the lit trails, equipment rentals for these activities are not available.
+Although hiking, snowshoeing, and skiing are encouraged to enjoy the lit trails, equipment rentals for these activities are unavailable.
 Therefore, visitors are advised to come prepared with their necessary gear.

 The park is open from 8 a.m. and hiking trails open during winter season includes McGregor Spring Trail (1 km), Vaughan Trail (1.6 km), Terra Cotta Lane (2 km), Wetland Trail (0,4 km), A.F.
 Coventry Trail (1.5 m), Escarpment Trail (0.4 km), Forest Meadow Lane (0.8 km), Graydon Trail (2.6 km), Forest Meadow Loop – Winter Tail (0.89 km).

-It’s important to note that winter activities and the event is weather-dependent and subject to change or cancellation.
+It’s important to note that winter activities and the event are weather-dependent and subject to change or cancellation.
 Visitors are advised to check Park Advisories for the latest updates and information.
 No registration is required for the event, allowing for spontaneous visits, with entry fees payable at the gate.

 Mounstberg Conservation Area at Campbellville also offers hikes along illuminated trails.